-23. University Faculty Committee on Global Engagement, UFCGE (permanent) - assigned to the Faculty Senate and advisory the Vice Provost for Global Affairs and Chief International Officer.
+University Faculty Committee on Global Engagement, UFCGE (permanent) - assigned to the Faculty Senate and advisory the Vice Provost for Global Affairs and Chief International Officer

 - a.
 Purpose: This committee will serve as an advisory group to the Vice Provost for Global Affairs & Chief International Officer and will represent their respective college/ unit concerning global interests and issues.
 It will make recommendations and advise the Vice Provost in the area of global engagement and strategic planning, among other duties as designated.
 The committee will review, measure and evaluate strategic initiatives for global engagement programing, including the Global Engagement Certification.
+They will also serve as the awards committee for the Madhuri and Jagdish N. Sheth Distinguished Faculty Award for Global Achievement.
 The results of this committee's work will be reported to the Provost/VPAA and President. - b.
 Membership: Each member shall possess a genuine interest and passion for global engagement.
-The representative must be ready, willing and able to represent the entire faculty of the college or unit that he/she is representing and assist in coordinating international activities within their college on behalf of the committee:

-Voting Members (10)
+The representative must be ready, willing and able to represent the entire faculty of the college or unit that he/she is representing and assist in coordinating international activities within their college on behalf of the committee: - 1.
+Voting Members (10) - i.

-a.
 TF 10: One faculty elected or appointed from each of KSU's 10 colleges to serve as that college's representative and global affairs coordinator.
 It is recommended that each college have a global affairs committee and the chair or an active member of that committee serve as that college's representative and coordinator on the University unit that he/she is representing and assist in coordinating international activities within their college on behalf of the committee.
-Faculty representatives should serve terms of three-years with the possibility of consecutive renewal.

-Ex Officio Members (3+)

-A representative from the Division of Global Affairs A representative from the Office of Diversity & Inclusion Other ex officio members as recommended by the Vice Provost for Global Affairs & Chief International Officer.
+Faculty representatives should serve terms of three-years with the possibility of consecutive renewal. - 2.
+Ex Officio Members (3+) - i.
+A representative from the Division of Global Affairs - ii.
+A representative from the Office of Diversity & Inclusion - iii.
+Other ex officio members as recommended by the Vice Provost for Global Affairs & Chief International Officer. - c.
+Term: 3 years